mrgnhnt96/import_ozempic/README.md

 ## Contributing

+Got ideas to make import_ozempic even more effective?
 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Help us trim even more fat from Dart codebases—submit a Pull Request and join the wellness movement! 🏃‍♀️